TheBIMsider/BYF/README.md

 Sometimes when you're trying to lose weight or be more active, you need accountability.
 But accountability means different things to different people.
 For some, it's just tracking numbers.
 For others - like me - you need an incentive, a motive, a real reason for doing something.

-Back in the 90s and 2000s when The Biggest Loser was popular, friends would get together for weight loss competitions.
+Back in the 2000s when The Biggest Loser was popular, friends would get together for weight loss competitions.
 There'd be something on the line - $50, a night out, bragging rights - and the winner would take it all.
 That external motivation helped people actually track their stats, log their weights, and do the work.

 **But here's the thing:** Not everyone is motivated by money or new clothes or the same rewards.
 Every person's fitness journey is different.